Manu577228/24-Imp-Algorithms-JS-Leetcode-Codeforces-Starter-Templates/README.md

-Welcome to Algorithms & Templates by Manu Bharadwaj ( Leetcode & Codeforces Templates in JAVASCRIPT )
+Welcome to Algorithms & Templates by Manu Bharadwaj ( Leetcode & Codeforces Starter Templates in JAVASCRIPT )

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this repository useful or interesting, please consider giving it a ⭐️!